hessu/aprsc/doc/BUILDING.md

 If you're familiar with compiling software from the source code, and pre-built binary packages are not available for your platform, this is where you need to start.
-Binary packages will be provided shortly for Debian and Ubuntu systems.
+Binary packages are provided for Debian and Ubuntu systems.

 aprsc has been built and tested on: